huggingface/hub-docs/.github/ISSUE_TEMPLATE/bugs.md

 ---

 **This repository is focused on the Hub experience and documentation.
-If you're facing an issue with a specific library, please open an issue in the corresponding repo**
+If you're facing an issue with a specific library, please open an issue in the corresponding GitHub repo.
+If you're facing an issue with a specific model or dataset, please open an issue in the corresponding HF repo.**

 **Bug description.**